 When you arrive at one of our sessions, you'll be greeted by several volunteer examiners who will first want to check your identification and any other pertinent paperwork (CSCE's, old licenses) you may have brought with you.
 Then, they'll give you an additional form to fill out — the NCVEC form 605 mentioned above.
 Finally, they'll direct you to the appropriate place where you can commence taking the exam(s).

 Within reason, you can have as much time as you need to take an exam.
 Each element is designed to take a typical applicant 30-60 minutes to complete.
 The exams are strictly closed-book.
 All paperwork will be provided by the exam team, including the scratch paper used for working the problems.
 You'll receive a multi-page exam with questions semi-randomly chosen from the applicable question pool.
 (We say semi-randomly because there must be a certain number of questions from each of several categories on every exam.)
 You'll receive an answer sheet for recording your answers.
+We'll even provide you with a calculator if you need one.
 We ask that you do not mark on the exam itself as it will be reused.
-You may provide your own calculator for use during the exam, as long as there are no formulas or constants preprogrammed into its memories.
-You will not be permitted to leave the room until your exam is turned in, so it would be wise to visit the restroom prior to commencing the exam.
+You will not be permitted to leave the room, take a phone call or text, or communicate with anyone other than a member of the exam team until your completed exam has been turned in, so it would be wise to visit the restroom prior to commencing the exam.

 Once you have finished the exam and checked your work, you can turn in all the paperwork and are then free to leave the room.
 But don't go far.
 We'll notify you of the results after we have graded your exam.
 If you pass, we'll offer you the option of going on to take the next exam element.
 Most people choose not to take the exams beyond those they have prepared for, but the decision is entirely up to you.
 Once you've either taken a stab at every exam element you need, or have elected not to go on, we'll proceed to the endgame: If you've passed any element at our session, we'll congratulate you and issue you a CSCE to confirm the fact.
 Otherwise, we'll encourage you to study a bit more and try again at a later session.